goldman-gp-ebi/BOSS-RUNS/README.md

 readfish needs a single modification to utilize BOSS-RUNS' dynamically updated decision masks:
 In the TOML configuration for readfish, add a single line pointing to the location where BOSS-RUNS will deposit new strategies, e.g. `mask = bossruns_name/masks`.
 This path will follow the pattern `bossruns_{condition_name}/masks`, where `condition_name` is the name of the condition in the readfish TOML intended to use BOSS-RUNS.
-A configuration for such a condition would like this for example:
+A configuration for such a condition might look like this:

 ```
 [conditions.0]